Phantom of the Paradise: Production

-Release
+Release and reception

 Phantom of the Paradise opened at the National theater in Los Angeles on October 31, 1974, and grossed $18,455 in its first weekend, increasing its gross the following weekend with $19,506, with a total gross of $53,000 in two weeks.
 In two months, Variety tracked it grossing $250,000 from the major markets it covered.
-The film was successful during its theatrical release in Winnipeg, Manitoba, where it opened on Boxing Day 1974 and played continuously in local cinemas over four months and over one year non-continuously until 1976.
+The film was successful during its theatrical release in Winnipeg, Manitoba, where it opened on Boxing Day 1975 and played continuously in local cinemas over four months and over one year non-continuously until 1976.
 The soundtrack album sold 20,000 copies in Winnipeg alone, and was certified Gold in Canada.
 The film played occasionally in Winnipeg theaters in the 1990s and at the Winnipeg IMAX theater in 2000, drawing a "dedicated audience".

 Williams performed the song "The Hell of It" on a 1977 episode of The Brady Bunch Hour, and also performed it in The Hardy Boys and Nancy Drew Meet Dracula the same year.